sonnenhaft/rl-kanban/README.md

 # KANBAN CONTROL
 ## Sub repositories - ATTENTION
-Current repository cointains sub repository.
-If you are cloning porject the first time, then use next command:
+Current repository contains sub repository.
+If you are cloning project the first time, then use next command:
 ```sh
 git clone --recursive https://github.com/COG1-Interactive/Ren-learn-kanban
 ```
-If you already have cloned project, or cloned it without  --recursive flag, then use command to clone subrepo
+If you already have cloned project, or cloned it without  --recursive flag, then use command to clone submodule
 ```sh
 git submodule update --init --recursive
 ```
-Note, that work with sub repos require some knowldege of git submodules, but generally IDE like WebStorm can cover such knowldege.
+Note, that work with sub repos require some knowledge of git submodules, but generally IDE like WebStorm can cover such knowledge.
 ## Development Setup
 ### Installation
 Install node js and ruby (for Sass).
 Then run: